+The following programs are presented at our brick-and-mortar campuses only.
+Please see our Hybrid Distance Education Programs listed elsewhere in this catalog for programs offered as a combination of distance learning and attendance at our brick-and-mortar campuses.
 The programs are taught in the English language.
 One clock hour equals a period of 60 minutes with a minimum of 50 minutes of instruction in the presence of an instructor.